kubernetes-sigs/ingress2gateway/docs/emitters.md

 Emitters MUST only output:

 * upstream Gateway API resources
-* any GEP 713-compatible resource that is in the scope of upstream Gateway API, **but not yet part of it**.
+* any GEP 713-compatible resource that is in the scope of upstream Gateway API, **but not yet part of it**, as determined by the maintainers of ingress2gateway.

 For example, we would allow [EnvoyGateway's `HTTPRouteFilter`](https://gateway.envoyproxy.io/docs/api/extension_types/#httproutefilter) with a [`replaceRegexMatch`](https://gateway.envoyproxy.io/docs/api/extension_types/#replaceregexmatch):